Campus Ministry

 Chaplains & Staff

 Fr.
-James M. Shea, S.J. joined the Office of Campus Ministry as Catholic Chaplain at the Georgetown University Medical Center in August 2021.
+James M. Shea, S.J. is the Director for Mission & Ministry at the Georgetown University Medical Center.

 Jewish Chaplain